 |Caltech Press Release (coming soon)|

-This demonstration invloved building up a Terabit network on the show floor consisting of 10 x 100G optical links between Caltech, iCAIR/LAC and Vanderbilt Booths.
+This demonstration involved building up a Terabit network on the show floor consisting of 10 x 100G optical links between Caltech, iCAIR/LAC and Vanderbilt Booths.
 Ring was coupled with four WAN links and a fifth link to Michigan Booth as shown in the picture below.
-The optical ring was constructed using Padtec Lightpad optical ROADM while the channels and their utilization was monitored through a custom software built by UERJ team.
+The optical ring was constructed using Padtec Lightpad optical ROADM, channels were lit using the software from UNICAMP team, while the channel utilization was monitored through a custom software built by UERJ team.
 The combined results are shown in the picture below.

 Software Defined Networks using OpenFlow